runabrandes/project-2/README.md

 "Geography Quiz" was deployed using GitHub.
 A link to the live version can be found at the top of this README file.

 1. Click on the "Settings" icon at the top of page in the navigation bar of the relevant repository.
-2. Select "Pages" which can be found on the left handside of the GitHub website.
+2. Select "Pages" which can be found on the left hand side of the GitHub website.
 3. In the dropdown menu for Source, select "Deploy from a branch".
-4. In the Branch dropdown menu, select "main" for the first selection, and "root" for the second selection.
+4. In the "Branch" dropdown menu, select "main" for the first selection, and "root" for the second selection.
 5. Click "Save".
-6. The website will refresh and a link to the live website will be available.
+6. After refreshing the page, a link to the live website will be available.

 #